intel/mpi-benchmarks/README.md

 See the license files in the imb/license directory.

 --------------------------------
-Legal Information
+Notices & Disclaimers
 --------------------------------
-No license (express or implied, by estoppel or otherwise) to any intellectual property rights is granted by this document.

-Intel disclaims all express and implied warranties, including without limitation, the implied warranties of merchantability, fitness for a particular purpose, and non-infringement, as well as any warranty arising from course of performance, course of dealing, or usage in trade.

-This document contains information on products, services and/or processes in development.
-All information provided here is subject to change without notice.
-Contact your Intel representative to obtain the latest forecast, schedule, specifications and roadmaps.

-The products and services described may contain defects or errors known as errata which may cause deviations from published specifications.
-Current characterized errata are available on request.
+Intel technologies may require enabled hardware, software or service activation.

+No product or component can be absolutely secure.

+Your costs and results may vary.
-Intel, Intel Core, Xeon, Xeon Phi and the Intel logo are trademarks of Intel Corporation in the U.S. and/or other countries.

-* Other names and brands may be claimed as the property of others.
+© Intel Corporation.
+Intel, the Intel logo, and other Intel marks are trademarks of Intel Corporation or its subsidiaries.
+Other names and brands may be claimed as the property of others.

-(C) Intel Corporation